Analysis | How Mitch McConnell could do maximum damage to Trump right now

 Deciding whether to convict the president will be a major moment for McConnell — and the president, and the Republican Party.

-But before we even get there, he has another big decision to make that could also shape Trump’s legacy, and that’s whether to call the Senate back in session to hold a trial while Trump is still in office.
+But before we even get there, he has another big decision to make that could also shape Trump’s legacy: whether to call the Senate back in session to hold a trial while Trump is still in office.